Tabs16/GLS/docs/interfaces.md

 `interface start` takes in a PascalCase name of an interface followed by any number of interfaces to extend from.
 End an interface with `interface end`.

-Declare public methods on an interface with `interface method`, which takes the name of the interface in PascalCase, the return type, followed by any number of \(name, type\) parameters.
+Declare public methods on an interface with `interface method`, which takes the name of the method in PascalCase, the return type, followed by any number of \(name, type\) parameters.

 ```gls
 interface start : IShape